qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 **Rule-based labeling**

-With Rule-based labeling multiple label configurations can be defined and applied selectively on the base of expression filters, as in :ref:`Rule-based rendering <rule_based_rendering>`
+With Rule-based labeling multiple label configurations can be defined and applied selectively on the base of expression filters, as in Rule-based rendering

 Rules can be set selecting the corresponding option at the top of the Labels panel (see figure_labels_7_ )